Azure/azure-event-hubs-for-kafka/README.md

 Run your application and see how it goes - in most cases this should be enough to make the switch.

+## Event Hubs specific

+For the most part, the Event Hubs for Kafka Ecosystems has the same defaults, properties, error codes, and general behavior that Apache Kafka does.
+The instances where the two explicitly differ (or where Event Hubs imposes a limit that Kafka does not) are listed below:

+* The max length of the `group.id` property is 64 characters
+* The max size of `offset.metadata.max.bytes` is 1024 bytes
+* Offset commits are throttled at 4 calls/second per partition with a max internal log size of 1Mb

 ## Troubleshooting

 Didn't work?
 In our experience, when changing the configurations didn't go as smoothly as we'd hoped, the issue was usually related to one of the following: